RSV INFORMATION HUB

 Links to provincial resources:

-The RSV vaccine for pregnant mothers can be purchased privately with a prescription from a healthcare provider.
-Some private insurances may cover the cost of the vaccine.
+The RSV vaccine for pregnant mothers—RSVpreF (ABRYSVO)—can be purchased privately from a healthcare provider.
+Some private insurance may cover the cost of the vaccine.

-Visit Immunize BC for up-to-date information, including a clinic locator to direct you to a pharmacy which carries the maternal RSV vaccine.
+Visit HealthLink BC for up-to-date information, including a clinic locator to direct you to a pharmacy which carries the RSV vaccine for pregnant mothers.

 Links to provincial resources:

-The Saskatchewan RSV infant immunization program will be funding RSV immunization for babies for all infants born one month before or during the RSV season.
-All infants born from September 1, 2025 to March 31, 2026 will be eligible to receive the immunization free of charge.
+The Saskatchewan RSV infant immunization program will be funding RSV immunization—nirsevimab (Beyfortus)—for all infants born one month before or during the RSV season.
+All infants born from October 1, 2025 to March 31, 2026 will be eligible to receive the immunization at no cost.

-The RSV vaccine for pregnant mothers can be purchased privately with a prescription from a healthcare provider.
+The RSV vaccine for pregnant mothers—RSVpreF (ABRYSVO)—can be purchased privately with a prescription from a healthcare provider.
 Some private insurances may cover the cost of the vaccine.

 Contact your local public health unit or talk to a healthcare provider to learn more about available RSV protection options.